MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/08-identify-resolve-blocking-issues.md

 ## Restore a database

-1. Download the database backup file located on **https://github.com/MicrosoftLearning/dp-300-database-administrator/blob/master/Instructions/Templates/AdventureWorks2017.bak** to **C:\LabFiles\Monitor and optimize** path on the lab virtual machine (create the folder structure if it does not exist).
+1. Download the database backup file located on **https://github.com/MicrosoftLearning/dp-300-database-administrator/blob/master/Instructions/Templates/AdventureWorks2017.bak** to **C:\LabFiles\Monitor and optimize** path on the Azure SQL VM created in Lab1 (create the folder structure if it does not exist).

     ![Picture 03](../images/dp-300-module-07-lab-03.png)